onnx/onnx/docs/Operators.md

 <dt><tt>data</tt> : T</dt>
 <dd>Tensor of rank r >= 1.</dd>
 <dt><tt>indices</tt> : Tind</dt>
 <dd>Tensor of int32/int64 indices, of r >= 1 (same rank as input).
-All index values are expected to bewithin bounds [-s, s-1] along axis of size s.
+All index values are expected to be within bounds [-s, s-1] along axis of size s.
 It is an error if any of the index values are out of bounds.</dd>
 <dt><tt>updates</tt> : T</dt>
 <dd>Tensor of rank r >=1 (same rank and shape as indices)</dd>
 </dl>